 The commercial harvest is typically biased towards males due to their generally larger size and weight when compared to females.
-For 2019, the harvest for each species was biased towards males by 77% or greater (Figure 5).
-Females composed less than 15% of the overall harvest.
+For 2020, the harvest for each species was biased towards males by 76% or greater (Figure 5).
+Females composed less than 21% of the overall harvest.

-Figure 5-Sex ratio of harvested macropods in 2019 for all harvest zones combined
+Figure 5-Sex ratio of harvested macropods in 2020 for all harvest zones combined

-For red kangaroos, the highest percentage of females harvested was in the central zone at 17.2%.
-The overall take of females for this species was 17.1% of the harvest (Figure 6).
+For red kangaroos, the highest percentage of females harvested was in the eastern zone at 33.0%.
+The overall take of females for this species was 22.1% of the harvest (Figure 6).

-Figure 6-Sex ratio of harvested red kangaroos in 2019
+Figure 6-Sex ratio of harvested red kangaroos in 2020

-For eastern grey kangaroos the greatest percentage take of females was 23.9% in the eastern zone.
-Overall for this species, females comprised 15.7% of the harvest (Figure 7).
+For eastern grey kangaroos the greatest percentage take of females was 29.8% in the eastern zone.
+Overall for this species, females comprised 23.9% of the harvest (Figure 7).

-Figure 7-Sex ratio of harvested eastern grey kangaroos in 2019 this species was 0.1% in the central and eastern zones (Figure 8).
+Figure 7-Sex ratio of harvested eastern grey kangaroos in 2020

-For common wallaroos the percentage of the harvest containing females was the lowest amongst the three commercially harvested species at an overall total of only 38 animals.
-The greatest percentage take of females for
+For common wallaroos the percentage of the harvest containing females was the lowest amongst the three commercially harvested species at an overall total of only 27 animals.
+The greatest percentage take of females for this species was 0.1% in the eastern zone (Figure 8).

-Figure 8-Sex ratio of harvested common wallaroos in 2019
+Figure 8-Sex ratio of harvested common wallaroos in 2020

-The proportion of the commercial harvest comprising females in 2019 was less than 15%.
-The percentage of females harvested in 2019 is the highest it has been since 2008 (Figure 9).
+The proportion of the commercial harvest comprising females in 2020 was less than 21%.
+The percentage of females harvested in 2020 is higher than the previous 12 years (2008 - 2019) (Figure 9).
 This is a result of an industry decision which has seen a reversal of the policy not to buy female macropods.

-Figure 9-Queensland commercial macropod harvest sex ratio trend 1997 to 2019 (percentage of female harvest shown)
+Figure 9-Queensland commercial macropod harvest sex ratio trend 1997 to 2020 (percentage of female harvest shown) 2,500,000